TENANTS - Frequently asked questions

 What if a claim has been made against my deposit?

-You should review the details of the claim to determine any errors or omissions of financial information such as deposits, rents, fees and charges and notify your branch of these without delay.
+You should review the details of the claim to determine any errors or omissions of financial information such as deposits, rents, charges and notify your branch of these without delay.
 The Letting People will promptly investigate any errors or omissions of financial information to verify and amend any incorrect or omitted information.
 Please supply dates, references and amounts paid together with supporting information to assist with resolution.
 In addition, you should inform the DPS that you reject the claim.

 What if there are no financial errors or omissions but I still dispute the deductions proposed?